A Homonym is a word that is written and pronounced the same way as another, but which has a different meaning.

 Lie-lay-lain (to be in a horizontal position)

-Browse the following links to other content related to the term 'Homonyms' from the 'General' grammar category:
+Browse the following links to other content related to the term 'Homonyms' from the 'Vocabulary' grammar category: